Insight #3 – Proximity of Words

 This concept can be extended to three or more words.
 Suppose you are looking for an ancestor named John William Smith.
 Entering <john william smith> into a search engine will get parsed into <john> <william> and <smith>.
 The search engine will look for instances where these words are next to each other.

-Here are the search results that come up using the free genealogy search engine:
+Here are the search results that come up using the Genealogy Search Engine, which remember works just like Google:

 We chose the example of Ezra Pound to highlight three things: